Most Disgusting Magic (Trick) Fails Ever!

 Even if you are sitting there thinking, "yes, but it's all only a trick," think again.
 There have been tragedies where actors such as Brandon Lee (while filming The Crow) and Jon Erik Hexum (while filming Cover Up) were accidently killed on set when they were shot with a gun holding only blanks.
 The most famous victim of The Bullet Catch is Chung Ling Soo, the American magician who was fatally shot on stage while performing in London in 1918.

-Watch Penn & Teller do their successful version of the trick (thankfully) above.
+Watch David Blaine do his successful version of the trick (thankfully) above.

 The Worst Magic Accidents Ever